remix-run/react-router/doc/03 Components/Link.md

 The primary way to allow users to navigate around your application.
-`Link` will render a fully accesible anchor tag with the proper href.
+`Link` will render a fully accessible anchor tag with the proper href.

 A `Link` also knows when the route it links to is active and automatically applies its `activeClassName` and/or `activeStyle` when it is.